-Interestingly, my home state of Wisconsin, in which , has one of the lowest average irregularities for state legislative districts, and is around the middle of the pack for congressional districts.
-That doesn't necessarily mean Wisconsin's legislative districts aren't gerrymandered, but other factors could be at play.
+Interestingly, my home state of Wisconsin, in which Democrats have accused Republicans of gerrymandering, has one of the lowest average irregularities for state legislative districts, and is around the middle of the pack for congressional districts.
+That doesn’t necessarily mean Wisconsin’s legislative districts aren’t gerrymandered, but other factors could be at play.

 The District Irregularity Index alone is not sufficient to accurately identify gerrymandered districts, but it can help focus the search.
 State legislatures might use something like the irregularity index, along with other metrics, to compare new redistricting plans to past boundaries, and ensure they are not making new districts more gerrymandered than before.

 Drawing fair districts is a complex problem which is easy to criticize but hard to get right.
-Earlier this year, the Supreme Court involving partisan gerrymandering - due partly to the difficulty in quantifying the impact of various district boundaries.
-With those decisions, and no clear way to quantify the extent of partisan gerrymandering, we will likely continue to see and hear more on this controvertial topic in years to come.
+Earlier this year, the Supreme Court declined to hear several cases involving partisan gerrymandering - due partly to the difficulty in quantifying the impact of various district boundaries.
+With those decisions, and no clear way to quantify the extent of partisan gerrymandering, we will likely continue to see and hear more on this controversial topic in years to come.